roberttidey/GivEnergyScripts/README.md

 - Works by extractign full data for each day, parsing into data object and looking for last entry which contains today totals

 ## GE-DaysFullDataPoints.ps1
-- Script to extract data at 5 mminute intervals for a range of dates toa csv file
+- Script to extract data at 5 mminute intervals for a range of dates to a csv file
 - edit to put in apikey and GivEnergy serial number
 - Save and run in powershell with right click
 - enter first date in yyyy-mm-dd format e.g. 2022-10-01